bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Setting up Node.js and NPM</h4>

-In your browser, head over to nodejs.org and as you browse down, you\'ll see the download buttons for Node.js for your specific platform.
+In your browser, head over to nodejs.org and as you browse down, you&apos;ll see the download buttons for Node.js for your specific platform.

 In this case, it shows the download buttons for MacOS.